gvwilson/thirdbit/src/fiction/santas/index.md

 The muffled bells on Captain Snood's hat clunked faintly as she shook her head.
 "That was plunder from the ship before Clausbeard's.
-They didn't know where it was bound—all they knew was their leg of the journey.
+They didn't know where it was bound—all they knew was where to pick up and where to drop off.
 Rule number one of the Smuggler's Code," she added.
 "Don't ask questions."[^smugglers-code]